rks101/cs4all/README.md

 ----

-Mathematics and learning have closely associated topics for computer scientists.
+Mathematics and learning are closely associated topics for computer scientists.

+Can we build a prototype to [model and display mathematics on-screen step-by-step](https://www.wolframalpha.com/examples/mathematics)?
+See the link from Wolfram Alpha > Examples > Mathematics.

+Statistics, Probability, Approximation, Optimization, limits, transformations, longitudinal or historical data queries, compute-intensive tasks, network bandwidth-guzzling tasks, behavior modeling, etc., have paved the way for modern learning and visualization applications in Computer Science.

 ----